Alfresco/docs-alfresco/content-accelerator/latest/index.md

 ## HR Employee File Management {#hr-file-management}

-The HR Employee File Management solution helps to keep track of all relevant documents for each employee at a company.
+The HR Employee File Management (HR EFM) solution helps to keep track of all relevant documents for each employee at a company.
 The Alfresco Content Accelerator provides a platform which enables an organization to collect, store, manage, and delete documents within the Alfresco Content Services repository for their employees.

 Benefits of the HR Employee File Management solution: